 - 16. These positive results were attained by allocating considerable resources to the cases against Laurent Gbagbo, Charles Blé Goudé (Côte d'Ivoire) and Bosco Ntaganda (Democratic Republic of Congo ("DRC")), and by using alternative (non-witness) forms of evidence in the Article 70 cases (Central African Republic).
-The Office will need to evaluate whether these positive results will continue to be achieved in the trial and appeal phases of these cases.
+The Office will need to evaluate whether these positive results will continue in the trial and appeal phases of these cases.
 Given the pace of trials, a longer time perspective will be needed to assess the final impact of the new strategy. - 17.
-In its 2012-2015 Strategic Plan, the Office committed itself to managing cases developed on the basis of its previous prosecutorial policy to the best of its ability.
+In its 2012 2015 Strategic Plan, the Office committed itself to managing cases developed on the basis of its previous prosecutorial policy to the best of its ability.
 During this period, the Kenya situation gave rise to particular challenges for the Office.
-Several factors led the Prosecutor to withdraw the case against Uhuru Kenyatta and Francis Muthaura: the limited availability of evidence due to the specific nature of the case; the Prosecutor's limited access to evidence due to non-cooperation; and the lack of alternative investigative avenues to substitute for key evidence, which was ultimately eroded and found to be unreliable.
-The shift in prosecutorial policy heralded in the Office's Strategic Plan (June 2012-2015), emphasising the need to be trial-ready as early as possible, building cases upwards where necessary and increased reliance on varied forms of evidence, will help avoid the recurrence of such challenging situations. - 18.
-The positive results were achieved by focusing on the quality of the work rather than trying to meet all the demands placed on the Office.
-Unforeseeable events like the dramatic increase in Article 70 cases, the surrender of Bosco Ntaganda, the transfer of Charles Blé Goudé, the need to open new investigations in the Central African Republic, and the recent transfer of Dominic Ongwen, have all obliged the Office to adjust its resource planning.
-This has been at the expense of other urgently needed activities such as making the hibernated cases "trial-ready", starting investigations into crimes allegedly committed by the other side of the conflict in Côte d'Ivoire, pursuing new crimes being committed in Libya and Darfur, and conducting further investigations required in Mali and the DRC.
+Several factors led the Prosecutor to withdraw the case against Messrs Uhuru Kenyatta and Francis Muthaura: the limited availability of evidence due to the specific nature of the case; the Prosecutor's limited access to evidence due to non-cooperation; and the lack of alternative investigative avenues to substitute for key evidence, which was ultimately eroded and found to be unreliable.
+The shift in prosecutorial policy heralded in the Office's Strategic Plan (June 2012 2015), emphasising the need to be trial-ready as early as possible, building cases upwards where necessary and increased reliance on varied forms of evidence, inter alia, will help mitigate and avoid the recurrence of such challenges the Office has faced in the past, in the future. - 18.
+The positive results were achieved by focusing on the quality of the work rather than attempting to meet all the demands placed on the Office.
+Unforeseeable events such as the significant increase in Article 70 cases, the surrender of Bosco Ntaganda, the transfer of Charles Blé Goudé, the need to open new investigations in the Central African Republic, and the recent transfer of Dominic Ongwen, have all obliged the Office to each time drastically adjust its resource planning.
+This has been at the expense of other urgently needed activities such as making the hibernated

-&lt;sup>4 The inclusion of the charges in the CAR Article 70 case (where each of the five suspects charged with offences against the administration of justice were charged with 42 to 43 counts) increases the sample drastically.
+7 The inclusion of the charges in the CAR Article 70 case (where each of the five suspects charged with offences against the administration of justice were charged with 42 to 43 counts) increases the sample drastically.
 If this case were not included, the figures would show: (a) a higher rate of confirmed charges (i.e., 22-0, or 100%); and (b) a reduced number of accused brought forward for confirmation but all of whom having had their charges confirmed for trial.